Category Archives: Postulate Mechanics

 Chit = Awareness (ability to sense)

 The very basis of the universe is formed by these postulates.
 In other words, every bit of the universe is substantial.
-The universe and its parts are aware in that they can sense and interact.
-And all parts of the universe are in complete harmony.
-In summary, here is a profound sense of interconnectedness, love, and beauty, where the observer and observed become one.
-This awareness is experienced beneath thought, acting as a direct knowing that all life is woven into a single, cohesive fabric.
+There is awareness that senses this substantiality.
+And then there is oneness that results from the assimilation of the sensations.
+In summary, here is a profound sense of knowingness, love, and beauty, where the observer and observed are in complete harmony.
+This awareness underlies thought as knowingness that all life is woven into a single, cohesive fabric.
+This is the Self.

 .